Barcelona are top of La Liga - but not for much longer | Goal.com

 However, there will be nothing but devastation at having dropped two points in a game in which they led twice.

+"We had a good first half, creating chances, but in the second half it was different, Celta wanting to be more aggressive.

+"Tthe result leaves a bitter taste, one of sadness and frustration because we have lost two points."

-Luis Suarez scored both of Barca's goals, proving that class is indeed permanent.
+Suarez had scored both of Barca's goals, at least, proving that class is indeed permanent.

 The Uruguayan is renowned for his slow starts to a season so it was no surprise that he looked so off the pace in his first few appearances after a six-month injury lay-off.